AWS – Arctic Weather Satellite

 Precise weather forecasts play a crucial role in our daily routines.
-It influences choices as essential as selecting clothing and as significant as planning crop harvests, ship routes, flight approvals, etc. Several weather forecasts have supported humankind for many years, whether for daily life, industrial work, or science.
+It influences choices as essential as selecting clothing and as significant as planning crop harvests, ship routes, flight approvals, and so on.
+Several weather forecasts have supported humankind for many years, whether for daily life, industrial work, or science.
 However, is the current weather forecast suitable for our needs?

 Launch Date: 2024